Glossary of Terms

 TMDL

-Total Maximum Daily Load.
-A regulatory term in the Clean Water Act that describes the total amount of pollutants a waterway can receive while meeting water quality standards.
+Total Maximum Daily Load is a regulatory term in the Clean Water Act that describes the total amount of pollutants a waterway can receive while meeting water quality standards.

 Example: The temperature TMDL for the city of Medford’s wastewater treatment facility is 300 million kilocalories per day of impact.
 According to water quality trading rules, the restoration performed by TFT must offset 600 million kilocalories of impact.